patrikpordi/patrikpordi.github.io/README.md

 ---

 ## About Me
-I am a robotics and UAV engineer from Hungary, who is passionate about autonomous systems, computer vision, stochastic control and embedded development.
+I am a Robotics and UAV engineer from Hungary, who is passionate about autonomous systems, computer vision, stochastic control and embedded development, lately I am getting involved with physical AI.
-Currently, during my Fulbright scholarship I work at ARK Electronics in Salt Lake City, where I develop ROS2 tutorials, PX4 flight modes, and embedded drivers for UAV systems, moreover I focus on hardware and software integration with the Jetson platform.
+Currently, during my Fulbright scholarship I work at ARK Electronics in Salt Lake City, where I develop ROS2 tutorials, PX4 flight modes, and embedded drivers for UAV systems, moreover I focus on hardware and software integration with the Jetson and Pi platform.

 My background combines robotics research, engineering, and teaching—ranging from drone swarms and CNC cyber-physical systems to guiding students in ROS2 programming.